 When determining child custody, the Family Court will always look to the best interest of the children to make that determination.
 There are a host of factors in deterring what is in the best interest of the minor children including but not limited to: the temperament and developmental needs of the child; the capacity and the disposition of the parents to understand and meet the needs of the child; the preferences of each child; the wishes of the parents as to custody; the past and current interaction and relationship of the child with each parent, the child's siblings, and any other person, including a grandparent, who may significantly affect the best interest of the child; the child's cultural and spiritual background; among many others.
 At Murray Law Offices, our task is to make sure a Court knows what you consider to be in your children’s best interest.
 Contact us today so we can begin preparing your child custody action.

 Child custody and visitation are always modifiable by the Family Court.
 However, the party seeking the change in custody or visitation must show that there has been a substantial change in circumstances affecting the welfare of the child and a change in custody and/or visitation is in the overall best interests of the child.
 Some of these situations may involve: relocation; child abuse; substance abuse; poor performance and/or attendance in school; health concerns surrounding parent and/or child; and many other situations that may warrant a change in custody or visitation.
 At Murray Law Offices, we will evaluate your case and help determine if there has been a change in circumstances, and if there has been a change, we will help you fight for your children’s best interest.

 Let us at Murray Law Offices put our knowledge and experience to work for you.
 So, Don’t Worry, Call Murray! and schedule an appointment.

-Heather Moore Sarvis And Our Legal Team.
+Our legal services attorneys.
 So, Don’t Worry, Call Murray!